 Search Our Knowledge Base

-Adoption of software containers has risen dramatically as more organizations realize the benefits of this virtualized technology.
-Software containers are lightweight, standalone, executable packages of software that include everything required to run it.
-Containers include code, runtime, settings, system libraries and system tools, and can be used with both Linux and Windows-based applications.
+Adoption of software containers and infrastructure as code (IaC) has risen dramatically as more organizations realize the benefits of this virtualized technology.
+Software containers are lightweight, standalone, executable packages of software that include everything required to run the app, service, or microservice.
+Containers include code, runtime, settings, system libraries and system tools, and they can be used with both Linux and Windows-based applications.
 By isolating software from its surroundings, software containers enable code to always run the same regardless of the environment it is operating within.

-For all their value, software containers also include significant risks.
-Lack of visibility into containers means security teams are often unable to discern whether there are any issues within the code.
+For all their value, software containers can also introduce significant risk.
+Lack of visibility into containers and their infrastructure means security teams are often unable to discern whether there are any issues within the code.
 And containers are rarely scanned for vulnerabilities before or after being deployed to production.

-There are a number of steps that developers can take to help secure software containers, including enforcing the use of trusted container image repositories, eliminating image clutter by continuously monitoring what’s inside containers, and using secrets management tools to protect sensitive data.
-Scanning software containers for vulnerabilities is also critical – and that’s where Veracode can help.
+There are several steps that developers can take to help secure software containers, including enforcing the use of trusted container image repositories, running containers as a non-root user, and making sure images are patched.
+Scanning software containers for vulnerabilities and misconfigurations is also critical – and that’s where Veracode can help.

-Veracode provides application security testing solutions that help to protect the software business relies on.
+Veracode provides application security testing solutions that help protect the software that businesses rely on.
 Our suite of on-demand, SaaS-based testing services enable security analysis and testing to be embedded throughout the software development lifecycle (SDLC), allowing developers to test for vulnerabilities from inception through production.

-Securing containers from open source vulnerabilities isn’t all that different from looking at vulnerabilities in open source libraries in your code.
-You need to be able to scan your container the moment it’s introduced, with all of its globally installed packages.
-This enables your development team to decide whether they want to proceed forward with the vulnerabilities present, introduce ways to mitigate the issues, update to a more secure version of the libraries being used, or explore alternative base images and libraries that are more secure.
+Securing containers from open source vulnerabilities isn’t all that different than looking at vulnerabilities in open-source libraries in code.
+Developers need to be able to scan containers the moment they are introduced, with all of its globally installed packages.
+This enables development teams to decide whether to proceed forward with the vulnerabilities present, introduce ways to mitigate the issues, update to a more secure version of the libraries being used, or explore alternative base images and libraries that are more secure.

 Comprehensive solutions for container security software and other applications